-You can make every user log in to the wireless network before they can use it.
+You can make every user log in to the WiFi network before they can use it.
 This is called user authentication.
-However, every wireless client in the wireless network has to support IEEE 802.1x to do this.
+However, every WiFi client in the WiFi network has to support IEEE 802.1x to do this.

-For wireless networks, there are two typical places to store the user names and passwords for each user.
+For WiFi networks, there are two typical places to store the user names and passwords for each user.